bhargav-dobariya/Flutter-BlocPractice/lib/bloc/Readme.txt

 =>main Bloc (internet bloc);
 - Here, we communicate with event & return apropriate State
-- we emit state by use on.
+- we emit state by use on function.